 There will be three midterms and a final exam.
-The final exam (scheduled by the registrar) will be on December 19th, at 4:00 PM, in class.
+The final exam (scheduled by the registrar) will be on December 18th, at 4:00 PM, in class.
+The final exam is cumulative.
+Midterms are not (the material for midterm 2, for instance, is everything covered since midterm 1.)
 The midterms will take place right after the end of each broad topic, as outlined below.
-I will announce the dates of the midterms as the course progresses.
+I will announce the dates of the midterms as the course progresses; you can expect one midterm per month, for September, October, and November, during the third of fourth week of the month.